Gultes/Gultes/README.md

 <h4 align="center">Hello, i'm Gustavo Estevam</h4>
-<h4>A fullstack developer who is pasionate about creating beautiful, responsive and conscious applications.
-I also love animes, gaming and meeting new people.</h4>
+<h4>A full-stack developer, who is passionate about creating beautiful, responsive, and conscious applications.
+I also love animes, gaming, and meeting new people</h4>

 - 🎓 I'm currently working with React + NodeJS [Using TypeScript]